-We currently have seven directors serving on our Board of Directors.
-Since January 2007, our Board has been composed of Messrs.
-Eric Bjerkholt, Desmond O'Connell, Jr. and Martin McGlynn and Drs.
-Ricardo Levy, Roger Perlmutter, John Schwartz, and Irving Weissman.
-Because we have a classified board, with each of our directors serving a staggered three-year term, only two of our directors are expected to stand for reelection at our 2008 annual stockholder meeting.
-On April 25, 2008, Mr. O'Connell informed our Board of Directors that he has decided, for personal reasons, not to stand for reelection as a director at our 2008 annual stockholder meeting.
+We currently have six directors serving on our Board of Directors.
+Since July 2008, our Board has been composed of Drs.
+Ricardo Levy, Roger Perlmutter, John Schwartz, and Irving Weissman and Messrs.
+Eric Bjerkholt and Martin McGlynn.
+Because we have a classified board, with each of our directors serving a staggered three-year term, only two of our directors are expected to stand for reelection at our 2009 Annual Meeting.
 The following table shows the composition of the three classes of our Board: